JuliaReach/ReachabilityAnalysis.jl/docs/src/index.md

 ## What can `ReachabilityAnalysis` do?

+- Solve the same ODE repeatedly for an *infinite* number of different initial conditions.

 ## How to install the package?

 You can easily install `ReachabilityAnalysis.jl` from your Julia console